SeaQL/seaql.github.io/SeaORM/blog/2021-08-30-release-model.md

 All of these is only made possible with a solid infrastructure.
 While we have a [test suite](https://github.com/SeaQL/sea-orm/actions), its coverage will likely never be enough.
 We urge you to submit test cases to SeaORM if a particular feature is of importance to you.

-We hope that a continuous delivery pipeline will provide momentum to the community and propell us forward in the near future.
+We hope that a rolling release model will provide momentum to the community and propell us forward in the near future.